Pose dedicated to the sage Marichi C -Marichyasana C

 Watch out for

-- Marichyasana C is a closed twist and these can be very uncomfortable or impossible if you have a larger belly or breasts.
-Instead you can make it an open twist so taking hold of the right knee with the right arm and turn to the left instead of the right.
+- Marichyasana C is a closed twist and these can be very uncomfortable or impossible if you have a larger body.
+Instead, you can make it an open twist so taking hold of the right knee with the right arm and turn to the left instead of the right - as in the variation for pregnant women above.